 Pets with a Purpose

-PAALS first tries to match these dogs with families that have a special needs individual who can benefit from a safe companion.
+PAALS first tries to match these dogs with families that have a family member with a disability who can benefit from a safe companion.
 Families with a child or adult with a disability often can benefit from one of these highly trained dogs for the purpose of companionship.
-Although the dog is not permitted to wear a cape for service they still go on to serve as a loving family pet.
+Although the dog is not permitted to wear a cape for service, they still go on to serve as a loving family pet.
 If you are interested in applying for a Pets with a Purpose dog, please complete this application and mail it to the address at the bottom of the form.
 You will be contacted when a Pets with a Purpose dog becomes available.

 Sometimes so suitable Pets with a Purpose home can be found for one of our dogs.
 In that case we make the dog available for a public adoption.
 PAALS has a waiting list for people who would like to adopt a career change dog in exchange for a donation.
 If you are interested, please complete this application and mail to the address on the bottom of the form.
 You will be contacted when a release dog becomes available.